-Connie Romig, Ph.D., is the Early Childhood Outpatient Services Manager at FSGC.
-Dr. Romig specializes in treating and supervising the treatment of children ages 0-6 years.
+Connie Romig, Ph.D., is the Early Childhood Outpatient Services Manager and Training Director at FSGC.
+Dr. Romig specializes in treating and supervising the treatment of children ages 6 and younger.
 She obtained her doctorate in counseling psychology from the University of Pittsburgh in 2003 and completed her doctoral internship at FSGC in 2002.
-Her clinical interests include use of play therapy in treating preschoolers, anxiety disorders in young girls, and parenting training.
+Her clinical interests include play therapy, PCIT and parenting training.
+She is certified in PCIT and is also a Registered Play Therapy Supervisor.